ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 Two entries break the pattern, and each does so for a stated reason rather than by drift.

-`isFreezed` runs the other way — `FrozenVideoTrackDetector` derives the freeze state and writes it back onto the monitor, because nothing else computes it and the score needs it.
-The cost is stated in the detector's own source: disable `frozenVideoTrackDetector` and the field stays `undefined`, so the score quietly stops penalising freezes.
+`isFreezed` runs the other way — `InboundVideoFlowStateDetector` derives the freeze state and writes it back onto the monitor, because nothing else computes it and the score needs it.
+The cost is stated in the detector's own source: disable `inboundVideoFlowStateDetector` and the field stays `undefined`, so the score quietly stops penalising freezes.

 `linkedVideoPlayoutDiffInMs` sits one level up, on `InboundTrackMonitor` rather